mscdex/build-addons/README.md

         * kernel 3.10 - glibc 2.17 - arm7 (armv7-a)
         * kernel 3.10 - musl 1.1.16 - x64 (amd64)

-  There is currently no support for nwjs/electron.
+  There is currently no support for nwjs.

 # How To Use